-Credit points: 9 Teacher/Coordinator: A/Prof Fredoun Ahmadi-Esfahani Session: Semester 1 Classes: (2 hr sem)/wk Prerequisites: AGEC3104 or AGEC3004 or AGEC4041 Corequisites: RSEC4142 Prohibitions: AGEC4012, AGEC4112 Assessment: Research thesis; presentations
+Credit points: 9 Teacher/Coordinator: Dr Paulo Santos Session: Semester 1 Classes: (2 hr sem)/wk Prerequisites: AGEC3104 or AGEC3004 or AGEC4041 Corequisites: RSEC4142 Prohibitions: AGEC4012, AGEC4112 Assessment: Research report and presentation.

-In this unit of study, students develop skills in economic research by designing, undertaking and reporting on a single research study (thesis).
-Students undertake research on an approved topic under the supervision of a member of staff and prepare a report of approximately 25,000 words in length.
+In this unit of study, students develop skills in economic research be designing, undertaking and reporting on a single research study (thesis).
+Student undertake research on an apporved topic under the supervision of a member of staff and prepare a report of approximately 25,000 words in length.